 WHAT MAKES THIS WINE UNIQUE?
-Combining the unique techniques and talents of winemaker Raul Perez and lifelong viticulturalist, Rodri Mendez makes for a very interesting project.
+The unique winemaking techniques and talents of lifelong viticulturalist, Rodri Mendez, make for a very interesting project.
 This Albarino undergoes a process ranging from free run, natural must, to skin fermentation, to foudre fermentation to resting in a stainless steel tank.
-Though it seems like a tough process, winemaker Raul Perez states, "Harvest is always the same day, every vintage.
-The day before the rain comes.”

 RATING HISTORY: 2017 93WA; 2017 91View from the Cellar; 2016 92+WA; 2015 92 WA & VM; 2015 92JS; 2014 92IWC; 2013 92IWC; 2012 92IWC; 2011 92WA; 2010 92IWC; 2009 93WA